alphabreacher/srt/index.md

 <!--![lifeforce](https://user-images.githubusercontent.com/82106805/137462014-03e5b387-d6a2-44b4-b4f9-241a63353d6d.png)-->

-           The final element of my mind is this line, in which i conclude my thoughts and my inner workings.
-Surf midfully :) XOXO
+        The final element of my mind is this line, in which I conclude my thoughts.
+Surf midfully :) XOXOxoxoxoxoxoxoxoxoxooxoxoxoxoox